 - practise successful spelling strategies, progressing from simple to complex words rapidly and with confidence.

 Using a synthesis of theory, research and teaching experience, the fascinating nature of English spelling is systematically teased out.
 The examples and exercises offer an encouraging, accessible way to implement the program of study and strive to reveal the beauty of spelling.
-Aided by example lessons, formative assessments, unique tools, a scope and sequence and extensive practice lists, this highly acclaimed overview of spelling succeeds in developing theory and practice in the writing system for teacher and student alike.
+Aided by example lessons, formative assessments and unique tools, this highly acclaimed overview of spelling succeeds in developing theory and practice in the writing system for teacher and student alike.

 Who is Spelling for Life for?